CumulusNetworks/docs/content/nvue-reference/Show-Commands/Interface.md

 Shows physical layer diagnostic information for a port.

 {{%notice note%}}
-- Switches with the Spectrum 1 ASIC do not support the `nv show interface <interface> link phy detail` command.
+- Switches with the Spectrum 1 ASIC do not support the `nv show interface <interface-id> link phy detail` command.
 - In Cumulus Linux 5.14 and earlier, this command is `nv show interface <interface-id> link phy-diag`.
 {{%/notice%}}